regitaarr/regitaarr/README.md

 - 📍 Based in **Ciamis, Indonesia**
 - 🎯 Currently exploring **Mobile Development** with Flutter
 - 🌱 Always learning new technologies and frameworks
-- 🎮 I like playing mobile legends, this is my ID 1275866107.
+- 🎮 I like playing Mobile Legends, this is my ID {1275866107}.
 Let's play together
 - ⚡ Fun fact: I speak multiple programming languages fluently and I can speak 2 regional languages, namely Sundanese and Javanese!

 </div>